Sorenusdb7/SpacPrisonRecreation/README.md

 **Unreal Engine Version Number**: 4.27.1

-**Important** When you clone this github repository, please note that their is a missing folder.
+**Important-When you clone this github repository, please note that their is a missing folder.
 This folder, called freematerials, contains files that were too big for the github repository.
 This is instead stored in a google drive as a zip file.
 As such, cloning this github repository properly to work on this project involves extra steps.
-Please follow these instructions:
+Please follow these instructions:**

 **Step 1**: Clone the repository.
 DO NOT open the project in Unreal Engine.